isabella232/dynamic-media-classic.en-1/help/best-practices-optimizing-quality-images.md

 Image sharpening is the most complex aspect of controlling images on your website, and where many mistakes are made.
 Take the time to learn more about how sharpening and unsharp masking works in Dynamic Media Classic by referring to the following helpful resources:

-Best practices white paper [Sharpening images in Adobe Dynamic Media Classic and on Image Server](/help/assets/s7_sharpening_images.pdf).
+Best practices white paper [Sharpen images in Adobe Dynamic Media Classic and on Image Server](/help/assets/s7_sharpening_images.pdf).

 <!-- Give a 404 See also [Sharpening an image with unsharp mask](https://helpx.adobe.com/photoshop/atv/cs6-tutorials/sharpening-an-image-with-unsharp-mask.html). -->